bobbytatum27/cse110-fa21-group5/admin/meetings/110521-dev-intro.md

 ### Remaining Questions / Concerns

--   Question 1
+-   More details about pull request flow

 ---

 ## Decisions & Takeaways

--   Our pitch is good to go and we may start developing!
+-   Our pitch is good to go so we may start developing!
 -   Basic HTML structure is expected on Monday
 -   Roles and tasks were decided
 -   Exploratory coding should start

 ---

-Meeting finish time:
+Meeting finish time: 11:50am (50 min)